 Goldberg, A.C.
 (2017).
 The Impact of Cleavages on Swiss Voting Behaviour: A Modern Research Approach.
 Cham: Springer.

 Goldberg, A.C.
 (2015).
 The impact of cleavages in a longitudinal and contextual perspective.
 Dissertation (SDS 23): University of Geneva.

 Goldberg, A.C.
 (2014).
 The Impact of Religion on Voting Behaviour – A Multilevel Approach for Switzerland.
 Swiss Political Science Review 20(2): 305-329.

-Besides the actual results from my PhD thesis, another paper analyses the so-called new class cleavage in more detail.
+In another, unrelated paper, together with P. Sciarini we analysed the so-called new class cleavage in more detail.
 One strand of literature suggests a transformation of the old (vertical) class divide into a new – or reformulated – class cleavage (also horizontal).
 However, there is still little empirical evidence about the circumstances under which this new divide may become important.
 One possibility is that electoral competition conditions the strength of the new class cleavage.
 A comparative analysis across Swiss cantons shows that the impact of the new class cleavage on electoral choice varies according to party system polarization.
 The proportionality of the electoral system, by contrast, does not have a clear conditional effect.